TES3MP/CoreScripts/tutorials/CustomRecords.md

   If a generated record is not linked to anything, it is removed.
 * Generated records are only sent to players when necessary (inside a linked cell, a linked player is in the same cell, ...)
 * Generated records `refId` must follow a specific pattern `$custom_<storeType>_<number>`, e.g. `$custom_potion_2`.
-  This allows other parts of CoreScripts to easily recognize that a particlar object is a generated record, and of what type it is.
+  This allows other parts of CoreScripts to easily recognize that a particular object is a generated record, and of what type it is.

 Give every player a note with their name in it:
 ```Lua